kadykov/typstCV/memory-bank/activeContext.md

-# Active Context: Switched Test Dependencies from Submodules to System Packages (2025-04-30)
+# Active Context: Resolved CI Test Failures (chmod & symlinks) (2025-04-30)

 ## Current Focus

-Resolving CI failures related to test execution and dependency management.
+Verifying CI fixes and completing the task related to switching from submodules to system packages for testing.

 ## Problem Identified & Resolved